cdesouza02/Lab-Notebook/Agenda-Weekly/Summer_2025_Agenda.md

 	- how to separate the 16S and ITS2 when I used same indexing primers
 	- cutadapt with the primers

+Sept 8-12
+- [ ] col prep
+- 850 rna later tubes ~250 uL rna later each tube
+- rna later tubes for filters, 1ml rna later each tube

 Sept 1-5
 - [ ] 15 PCR (tues)
+- [ ] look at number of sequences/reads i get compared to double banding
+- [ ] do the sequences start with 16S primer? where did the barcodes go?
+	- ~~1. run dada2 on untrimmed 16S~~
+	- 2 run dada2 on more agressive trimming same filt
+	- 3. more agressive trimming (same as step 2) less agressive filtering in dada2
 - [ ] email recommenders
 - [ ] write letter of affiliation
+- [ ] fulbright practice interview?
 - [ ] 15 (fri)

 Aug 25-29